openmash/mashmesh/README.md

-Finally, edit `src/main/webapp/WEB-INF/appengine-web.xml` and change the content of the `<application>openmash-rides</application>` section to your the application identifier you chose when creating your AppEngine application.
+Finally, edit `src/main/webapp/WEB-INF/appengine-web.xml` and change the content of the `<application>openmash-rides</application>` section to the application identifier you chose when creating your AppEngine application.
 Execute the command `mvn appengine:update` to deploy your application.
 When deployment finishes, you will be able to access the application at `http://<your-application-identifier>.appspot.com`.